SNodeC/snode.c/README.md

 ## Supported Systems and Hardware

-The main development of SNode.C takes place on an debian style linux system.
+The main development of SNode.C takes place on an Debian style linux system.
 Though, it should compile cleanly on every linux system provided that all required tools and libraries are installed.

 SNode.C is known to compile and run successfull on